Heroes-Profile/HeroesProfile.Uploader/README.md

 Coding conventions are as usual for C# except braces, those are in egyptian style ([OTBS](https://en.wikipedia.org/wiki/Indent_style#1TBS)).
 For repos included as submodules their coding style is used.

-All logic is contained in `Hotsapi.Uploader.Common` to make UI project as thin as possible. `Heroesprofile.Uploader.Windows` is responsible for only OS-specific tasks such as auto update, tray icon, autorun, file locations.
+All logic is contained in `Heroesprofile.Uploader.Common` to make UI project as thin as possible. `Heroesprofile.Uploader.Windows` is responsible for only OS-specific tasks such as auto update, tray icon, autorun, file locations.

 For the current to do list look in the [Project](https://github.com/Heroes-Profile/HeroesProfile.Uploader/projects/1) page